How can we help?

 Who are we for?

-Talking Therapies Eastern Cheshire is for anyone aged 16+ who is registered with a GP in Eastern Cheshire (Alderley Edge, Bollington, Chelford, Congleton, Disley, Handforth, Holmes Chapel, Knutsford, Macclesfield, Poynton and Wilmslow).
+NHS East Cheshire Talking Therapies is for anyone aged 16+ who is registered with a GP in East Cheshire (Alderley Edge, Bollington, Chelford, Congleton, Disley, Handforth, Holmes Chapel, Knutsford, Macclesfield, Poynton and Wilmslow).
 Our team are based all over East Cheshire in various community venues.

 What can we help with?